-Since 2010 he has been a Research Associate at the Institute for Integrated Economic Research (IIER), where he works on spatial supply and demand modelling of resource flows in city-regions within disciplines called urban metabolism and energy economics.
-In addition he analyses the impacts of resource cost changes on developed and developing economies.
+Previously he was a research associate at the Institute for Integrated Economic Research (IIER), where he worked on spatial supply and demand modelling of resource flows in city-regions, material and energy cost analyses of energy technologies, and resource cost impact analyses for low and medium income economies.

-He is working towards a PhD degree at Imperial College London's Centre for Environmental Policy, for which since 2012 he has worked on improving the accuracy of electricity system simulations.
+He holds a PhD degree from Imperial College London's Centre for Environmental Policy.
+He graduated in January 2018 based on his work to improve the accuracy of electricity system optimisation modelling.
 Rembrandt holds an MSc in Development Economics and Management, and a BSc in Economics, both from Wageningen University, the Netherlands.

 He was previously a writer and editor for www.theoildrum.com which until its closure in 2013 was one of the best read energy blogs in existence with more than a million monthly visitors.
 From 2005 to 2010 he was President of the Association for the Study of Peak Oil & Gas Netherlands, a non-profit focused on research and political outreach related to fossil fuel depletion and alternative energy sources.